 In addition to being respectful to your camping neighbors, you also need to have the local wildlife in mind.
 Before you first head off, check for information on the area to see what types of animals you can expect so that you can be prepared.

-Don’t leave behind mess or food scraps, keep noise at a minimum, and teach your children not to approach or touch any insects or animals they might come across.
+Don’t leave behind mess or food scraps, keep noise at a minimum, and teach your children not to approach or touch any unknown insects or animals they might come across.